 PediaSIM (child patient) and BabySIM (infant patient) have several programs, including:

-In 2018, each of the three healthcare partners received a high-fidelity obstetrics (OB) simulator, which will provide a number of delivery options from normal delivery to the most extreme of OB emergencies.
+In 2018, each of the three healthcare partners received a high-fidelity obstetrics (OB) simulator, which provide a number of delivery options from normal delivery to the most extreme OB emergencies.

 Training scenarios are video-recorded for evaluation purposes.
 After a training scenario is completed: